What are they and when are they worth it?

 Flexible volume and laptop compartment make rolltops practical companions for lectures and everyday life.

-Travelers & Outdoor Enthusiasts
+Travellers & Outdoor Enthusiasts

 Before you buy a rolltop backpack, you should check these criteria:

-Compartments & Organization
+Compartments & Organisation

-- Padded laptop compartment (specify size: 13", 15", etc.)
+- Padded laptop compartment (specify size: 13", 15" etc.)

 - Side pockets for water bottle